Em01/instagram-clone/README.md

 #Instagram Clone
 This project was set by our coach Alex Peattie during weeks 9 and 10 at Makers Academy.
 The idea was for us to create a clone of the popular website Instagram using the Rails environment.
-The project was undertaken in order to gain greater familiarity with it.
+The project was undertaken in order to help us gain greater familiarity with it.

 ##Technologies Used
 - Sublime Text